 Crocchè in the vicoli of Naples.

-t’s so easy to spend entire days walking through the Old Town of Naples, exploring its narrow alleys, the so-called ‘vicoli’.
+t’s so easy to spend entire days walking through the Old Town of Naples, exploring its narrow alleys, the ‘vicoli’.
 It’s such an interesting and pleasant journey, something that should be tried at least once in life.
 A few steps are enough to be surrounded by the sounds and the colors of an incredibly vital place.
 It’s so nice to get lost here, wandering around without destination, just for the pleasure of doing it.

 Such an experience can be further improved by eating something delicious, meant to be tasted while moving.
 Where to look for it?
 Well, it’s quite simple actually: when strolling through the vicoli, it’s easy to come across a ‘friggitoria’.
 It’s a particular kind of food shop: the name comes from the Italian verb ‘friggere’, that means ‘to fry’.
 So, not surprisingly, great part of its specialities is fried.
 It’s possible to choose which one to buy directly from the street: a difficult task, because they all look so delicious.
 One of most typical is the ‘crocché’: it’s the name used in this city for a particular type of potato croquette.
 Even if this preparation is well known worldwide, here it’s kind of special, not just for the recipe, but for an ingredient that, in some way, improves its flavor.
 This ingredient is Naples itself!
 The only way to understand what this really means, is to taste it.